palasthotel/blockX/public/README.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl

-Easy developer friendly way to add new gutenberg blocks to your wordpress.
+Easy, php developer friendly way to add new gutenberg blocks to your wordpress.

 == Description ==

-Easy developer friendly way to add new gutenberg blocks to your wordpress.
+Easy, php developer friendly way to add new gutenberg blocks to your wordpress.

 == Installation ==